This post contains affiliate links.

 Pregnancy is an exciting time for any mom to be’s life.
 There is a little human growing inside of you!

-You may also be inclined to eat everything under the sun.
+Now, you may be inclined to eat everything under the sun.

 Girl, put the fork down because eating for two is just a myth…

-We want to eat healthily and think more about what we put into our body at this time in our life.
+We want to eat healthily and think more about what we put into our bodies at this time in our life.

 So today I am going to talk to you about what NOT to eat during pregnancy.